-During the nineteenth century there was a need for a railway to link the mines in Albert Mines, the gypsum mill in Hillsborough, and the oil fields of Stoney Creek with the main railway line in Salisbury.
-During the winter months the Petitcodiac River would fill with winter ice making it impossible to transport by ship any of the valuable minerals mined in the area.
-The only solution was to build a railway to provide year round transportation.
+The Riverside-Albert Railway Station has a rich history dating back to the nineteenth century.
+At that time, there was a demand for a railway to connect the mines in Albert Mines, the gypsum mill in Hillsborough, and the oil fields of Stoney Creek to the main railway line in Salisbury.
+This was because the Petitcodiac River would freeze over during winter, making it impossible to transport valuable minerals by ship.
+As a result, a railway was needed for year-round transportation.

 This post has already been read 1564 times!